 Take some time off gambling to fill your stomach with the renowned Macanese cuisine.
-The cuisine, like most things in Macau, is a mix of Portuguese and Chinese.
+The cuisine, like most things here, is a mix of Portuguese and Chinese.

-The streets of Macau also have some delicious foods on offer.
+The streets also have some delicious foods on offer.
 Portuguese egg tarts are available almost everywhere and are one such delicacy you ought not to miss.

 You may also consider the following 4 day guided tour of Hong Kong and Macau.
 Guide, Accommodation, Meals, and Transportation – all included!